$k\texttt{-experts}$ -- Online Policies and Fundamental Limits: CONCLUSION

-In this paper, we formulated the \texttt{$k$-experts} problem and designed efficient online policies for some of its variants using the \texttt{SAGE} framework.
-We also derived a tight regret lower bound for the \texttt{Max-reward} variant of the \texttt{$k$-experts} problem and characterized the set of all stable mistake bounds for the \texttt{$k$-sets} problem achievable by online policies.
-However, many interesting questions are still left open.
-In particular, designing an efficient online policy for the \texttt{Max-reward} variant of the problem achieving a regret close to the lower bound given in Theorem \ref{k-experts-lower-bound} will be of interest.
+In this paper, we formulated the \texttt{$k$-experts} problem and designed efficient learning policies for some of its variants using the \texttt{SAGE} framework.
+We also derived a tight regret lower bound for the \texttt{Max-reward} variant and characterized the set of all mistake bounds for the \texttt{$k$-sets} problem achievable by online policies.
+In the future, it would be interesting to benchmark the performance of the algorithms on larger datasets.